jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 We have
 $ 0 \le alpha.water \le 1.0$.
 The water surface is then considered where alpha = 0.5.

-### Mesh and boundary and initial conditions - Preprocessing
+### Preprocessing
-1. Mesh....blockMeshDict
+1. Mesh and boundary conditions
-when creating the mesh for the problem, we need to in blockMeshDict file have the top boundary (wall) of domain be atmosphere.
+ When creating the mesh for the problem in system/blockMeshDict file, the top boundary is type atmosphere.

-2. Initial Conditions as with any variable to solve for in simulation, we need to set alpha.water as initial condtion in the domain.
+2. Initial Conditions

-3. Boundary conditions
+We need to set the alpha.water fields variable initial condition in the domain.
-the patch atmosphere
+This is done with the setFieldsDict file in the system directory with alpha.water where the default value is air of zero.
+The column of water in damBreak tutorial is set as alpha.water is one.

-4. constant directory
+3. Constant
-need to include g as a file, where the m/sec2... how is this used in the code?
+We need to include g, gravitational acceleration, as a file in the constant directory.

 ### Solvers for open channel flow
 The finite volume method is used in OpenFoam package to solve the governing PDE equations of Navier-Stokes.